 Mistake #3: Lack of transition

 This is also one of the common IELTS mistakes made by students.
 Transitions make conversations flow and sentences smooth.
-Moreover, the transition words guide the listener and reader to fathom your notion and make the firm connection between your previously written sentences.
+Moreover, the transition words guide the listener and reader to fathom your notion and make a firm connection between your previously written sentences.

 But the lack of transition will never give the examiner clarity about what you’re saying, and they will never understand if there will be any gap between your sentences.
 That’s why you must avoid this mistake, which will contribute maximum points to your IELTS.